 We organize staff retreats and conferences, conduct and distribute research, and bring together staff from our member programs to examine our core areas of work, including academics, health and wellness, and college prep and persistence.
+We also create and disseminate Best Practice Guides designed by member program staff and SEA.

 We conduct metric-based evaluations of our member programs.
 Annually, member programs provide SEA with key program information, and evaluations are conducted jointly by SEA staff and leaders of other member programs.
 Areas of focus include student attendance, attrition, college placement and graduation rates, finances, board development, governance, and more.